cristobal-sifon/flaminkit/docs/index.rst

 Flaminkit
 =========

-A toolkit for the FLAMINGO cosmological hydrodynamical simulation suite
+A toolkit for the FLAMINGO cosmological hydrodynamical simulation suite.
+Flaminkit is developed on `Github <https://github.com/cristobal-sifon/flaminkit>`_.

 .. note::
     Currently only works with HBT+ catalogs.